flukejones/asusctl/README.md

 **NOTICE:**

+This app is developed and tested on fedora only.
+Support is not provided for Arch or Arch based distros.

 This program requires the kernel patch [here](https://www.spinics.net/lists/linux-input/msg68977.html) to be applied.
 Alternatively you may use the dkms module for 'hid-asus-rog` from one of the repositories [here](https://download.opensuse.org/repositories/home:/luke_nukem:/asus/).